pekola/solidity-smart-derivative-contract/README.md

-# Tokenised SDC Project
+# SDC Project

 ## Description
 This little project aims to implement SDC settlement logic in a very lean way focussing solely on a integrative solidity based implementation as much as possible.
-In the first version the project contains four contracts:
+In the first version the project contains four contracts.

 ## Getting Started
 Sample Unit Testing in solidity will be provided soon.